BeakerTools/scrypto-toolkit/test-engine/README.md

 - [Radiswap](tests/radiswap/unit_tests.rs)

 ## TODO
-- [ ] Implement a better way to deal with Buckets/Proofs return
+- [ ] Implement a better way to deal with Buckets/Proofs return.
-- [ ] Implement a way to query component states
+- [ ] Implement a way to query component states.
+- [ ] Deal with owner roles.